 Health insurance with no deductible is one of the most comprehensive forms of medical coverage.
 It is available for individuals, families, businesses and self-employed persons that purchase their own coverage and want little or no out of pocket expenses coupled with high-quality benefits.
 Although not all major insurers are able to offer a zero deductible plan, many states have various options.

-Mostly available through employer-group plans, there are also some private contracts that offer first-dollar coverage.
+Mostly available through employer-group plans, there are also some private contracts (Exchange plans through Open Enrollment) that offer first-dollar coverage.
 You can request free quotes on all types of plans at the top of this page.
 Immediate benefits are usually paid when you buy coverage.
 There also may be stated amount of dollars paid for certain claims.
 Often, you will not need secondary coverage with these policies since there may be very high coinsurance or co-payments.

 The most common form of this type of coverage is an HMO (Health Maintenance Organization) plan.
 Instead of the typical amount on large claims (often ranging from $500 to $10,000) there is simply no deductible that is required to meet.
 Thus, a $10,000 bill resulting from a covered accident or injury, could possibly cost the insured very little…perhaps less than a few hundred dollars.
 Each HMO is different and there are many state variations.